At a Glance

 ✨Tip Number 2

 Familiarise yourself with the latest technologies and standards in high voltage commissioning.
-Being knowledgeable about new equipment and safety regulations can set you apart during interviews and discussions with potential employers.
+Being knowledgeable about current trends and innovations can set you apart during interviews and discussions with hiring managers.

 ✨Tip Number 3